how to install plex on ubuntu server

 Go to this page, select your operating system and download the corresponding file from there.

-Smartphones and tablets (Android / iOS)
+Smartphones and Tablets (Android / iOS)

 Plex is also available as an app for your smartphone.
 It’s easy to find on the app store, whether you have an Android or an iPhone.